yang926/PaScaL_TDMA/README.md

 	mpirun -np 8 ./a.out ./PARA_INPUT.inp
     ```
 ## GPU power monitoring
-In the `example` folder, there is a Python script `gpu_power_monitor.py` that can be used to monitor and print real-time GPU power usage with timestamps.
+In the `tool` folder, there is a Python script `gpu_power_monitor.py` that can be used to monitor and print real-time GPU power usage with timestamps.
 To use this script, you will need to install the `pynvml` library.

 # Folder structure
-* `src` : source files of PaScaL_TDMA_CUDA.
+* `src` : source files of PaScaL_TDMA 2.0.
 * `example` : source files of an example problem for 3D heat-transfer equation.
 * `include` : header files are created after building
-* `lib` : a static library of PaScaL_TDMA_CUDA is are created after building
+* `lib` : a static library of PaScaL_TDMA 2.0 is are created after building
 * `doc` : documentation
 * `run` : an executable binary file for the example problem is created after building.
+* `tool` : contains useful scripts and tools.

 # Cite
 Please use the following bibtex, when you refer to this project.